kanidm/kanidm/kanidm_book/src/oauth2.md

 ### Configure the Resource Server

-On your resource server, you should configure the client id as the "oauth2\_rs\_name" from kanidm, and the password to be the value shown in "oauth2\_rs\_basic\_secret".
+On your resource server, you should configure the client ID as the "oauth2\_rs\_name" from Kanidm, and the password to be the value shown in "oauth2\_rs\_basic\_secret".
 Ensure that the code challenge/verification method is set to S256.

 You should now be able to test authorisation.